stephenchalmers/Ugly_Site/README.md

-# uglysite
+# U-G-L-Y, you ain't got no alibi (you ugly, eh, hey, you ugly)

 Making an ugly site through CSS.

-Well, that pretty much says it all, but for some context, this was an entry in an ugly-website contest.
+Well, that pretty much says it all, but for some context, this was a quick entry in an ugly-website contest.

 <a href="https://stephenchalmers.github.io/Ugly_Site/ugly.html">Visit it here!!</a>